|The Frankfurt-Tipp rating:|

 |Production country:||USA 2018|

-He was considered one of the great hopes for the Democrats in the election campaign for the presidency.
-But as meteoric as the rise of the charismatic Senator Gary Hart (Hugh Jackman) at the end of the 1980s was, so ruthless was his crash when the press got wind of an alleged affair of the politician.
-Although his wife (Vera Farmiga) stands steadfastly by him, Hart becomes the first political victim of tabloid journalism.
-And although he vehemently defends his convictions, he can no longer shake off the dark shadow that the affair has cast over his credibility, and he has to make a momentous decision…
+He was considered one of the very best hopes for the Democrats in the campaign for the presidency.
+But as meteoric as the rise of charismatic Senator Gary Hart (Hugh Jackman) was in the late 1980s, his fall from grace was equally unforgiving when the press caught wind of an alleged affair involving the politician.
+Though his wife (Vera Farmiga) stands by him steadfastly, Hart becomes the first political victim of tabloid journalism.
+And though Hart vehemently defends his beliefs, he can't shake the dark shadow the affair has cast over his credibility, and he must make a momentous decision.

-However, the film also illuminates the other side and stimulates the audience to an intensive and important discussion: Is the integrity of a man or woman holding a political office still there if he or she does something morally reprehensible - even if it only concerns the private life of the person concerned?
-Can a private person be separated from his office without further ado - or should that be the case at all?
-But if that's the case, then why is a Donald Trump president of the United States?
+However, the film also sheds light on the other side and stimulates the viewers to an intense as well as important discussion: Is the integrity of a man or woman holding political office still a given if he or she does something morally reprehensible - even if it only affects the private life of the person in question?
+Can a private person be separated from his or her office without further ado - or should that even be the case?
+But if so, why is a Donald Trump president of the United States?

 An article by Frankfurt-Tipp